wheaney/XRLinuxDriver/README.md

 One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --use-joystick` via the terminal (you can revert this with `--use-mouse`).
 This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
 This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
 If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

+### TODO - display settings
+If the screen appears very small in your view, you may be playing at the Deck screen's native resolution, and not at the glasses' native resolution.
+To fix this:
+1. Go to the game details in Steam, hit the Settings/cog icon, and open `Properties`, then for `Game Resolution` choose `Native`.
+2. After launching the game, if it's still small, go into the game options, and in the graphics or video settings, change the resolution (the glasses run at 1920x1080).

+If you *WANT* to keep a low resolution, then you can just use the `Zoom` setting to make the screen appear larger.

 ### Updating

 If using Decky, updates are installed through Decky.